Future of Sex

 0

 Okay, to be fair that’s more than a bit clickbait-ish.
-Watching his recent appearance on The Late Late Show with James Corden, though, I honestly have to say that while he might not be wrong, his answer to a question on robot sex was ill thought out—at best.
+Watching his appearance on The Late Late Show with James Corden, though, I honestly have to say that while he might not be wrong, his answer to a question on robot sex was ill thought out—at best.

 Which is why his answer to comedian Andy Samberg’s questions on The Late Late Show was baffling.

-The good news: we are not alone
+The good: we are not alone

 Then comes his answer to “Is sex with a robot cheating?”, to which the man partially responsible for knocking Pluto from the solar system responds that sex with a robot that does not look like your wife or girlfriend is cheating.